Marguerite-D'Youville Regional County Municipality

 The RCM was formerly named Lajemmerais Regional County Municipality, after Christophe du Frost de Lajemmerais, the father of Marguerite d'Youville.
 On February 12, 2011, the name was changed to honour d'Youville directly.
 However, Statistics Canada retained the name "Lajemmerais" for the 2011 census because the name change came after its reference date of January 1, 2011.
+Since the 2016 census, the name has correctly been displayed as "Marguerite-D'Youville."

 Subdivisions

 There are 6 subdivisions within the RCM: